Fulbright Scholar Amar Latif Qazi from Pakistan Shares Their Journey of Securing a Fully Funded Master's at the Vanderbilt University, United States

 Do not rush into submission.
 Let your draft sit and look at it after a break so that your eyes have had time to refresh and spot mistakes you might have missed earlier.
 Get essays reviewed by multiple people, including someone outside your field.
 If they cannot understand what you have written, you have not explained it well enough.

 And finally, apply.
 You miss 100% of the shots you don’t take.
+Cheesy cliché, I know, but it is true.
 Apply not once, but multiple times.
-Each time you apply, your application and essays become stronger with revisions and hopefully you have become a stronger candidate by working on your professional development during that time.
+Each time you apply, your application and essays become stronger with revisions, and hopefully, you have also become a stronger candidate by working on your professional development during that time.

 Want to submit your